jsmarier-courses/exploratory-data-analysis-and-pitch-jou4100-f25-group-3/jou4100-eda-group-3.md

 ### 3.1.
 VIMO Analysis

 ![Screenshot](<Screenshot 2025-10-29 163314.png>)<br>
+*Figure 2: Screen capture of a table showcasing the results of our VIMO analysis, accounting for invalid, missing and outlier values.*

 Methods for exploring the validity and correctness of the data was done through a vimo analysis.
 Following Statistics Canada’s guide for “Data Accuracy and Validation: Methods to ensure the quality of data,” a vimo analysis was conducted where the accuracy and validity was assessed.